mstreit/mstreit.github.io/_publications/2009_covis_caleydoplex-design-considerations.md

 - streit
 - schmalstieg

-journal: Proceedings of the Workshop on Collaborative Visualization on Interactive Surfaces (CoVIS '09), in conjunction with VisWeek, ISSN 1862-5207, pp. 36-39
+# Include a shortened name for the journal or conference/proceedings
+journal-short: CoVIS (CoVIS '09)
 year: 2009

+bibentry: article
+bib:
+  journal: Proceedings of the Workshop on Collaborative Visualization on Interactive Surfaces (CoVIS '09), in conjunction with VisWeek
+  pages: 36--39
+  issn: 1862-5207

 award:

-doi:
-# use publisher only if no doi is available
-publisher:

 non-caleydo-paper: true